astropuffin/oakmtg.club/content/english/candidates/carroll-fife.md

 **Go big or go home vibes:** As one of the co-founders of the Moms4Housing action, it’s clear that Fife is willing to court trouble and face official disapproval.
 We fully expect this willingness to take risks to make an appearance if she gets a seat on the other side of the dais.
 The big question: will Fife find the political savvy to turn this brash energy into the platform change she seeks?

 **Not going to get a lot of positive coverage vibes:** [A recent SF Chronicle article](https://www.sfchronicle.com/bayarea/article/How-the-debate-about-police-reform-could-remake-15447760.php) called Fife’s challenge to CM McElhaney “the city’s marquee race” but curiously didn’t include a single quote from Fife.
 A member of the #oakmtg Twitterati said this was because [Chronicle reporter Rachel Swan once called the cops on Fife at City Hall](https://twitter.com/sassmasterdeane/status/1289350198049665024).
 While we could neither confirm nor deny these rumors, it’s probably a good bet that you won’t be seeing a lot of quotes from Fife in the Chron as the months progress.

+**Needs a Zoom consultant vibes:** One of the funniest moments in the Alameda County Democratic Party candidates forum was when Fife admitted she did not know how to switch from speaker view to grid view (see [this video starting around 1:21:00](https://www.facebook.com/acdemocrats/videos/1266703727012996)).
+We’re hoping she gets her tech in order if she’s elected, because who knows how long City business will be only on Zoom!